Comox, British Columbia: Nineteenth century: settlement

-As the Hudson's Bay factor A.G.
-Horne had predicted a decade earlier, his trading post was too far away from the wharf to be profitable, and in 1878, it was closed.
-That same year, John Fitzpatrick bought a lot from James Robb and built the Lorne Hotel, named after the Marquis of Lorne, then Governor-General of Canada.
+As the Hudson's Bay factor Adam Grant Horne had predicted a decade earlier, his trading post was too far away from the wharf to be profitable, and in 1878, it was closed.
+That same year, John Fitzpatrick bought a lot from James Robb and built the Lorne Hotel, named after the Marquis of Lorne, then Governor General of Canada.
 Robb also managed to sell a few other lots, notably for a butcher shop and the local courthouse and jail.
 In 1880, Rodello's store beside the wharf burned to the ground, but he rebuilt, and the new store was reopened in 1882.
 In 1886, St. John the Baptist Catholic Church was built, but had to be rebuilt two years later when trees uprooted by a violent storm landed on it.

 In 1884, the provincial government passed the Land Act, which abolished the onerous requirement for settlers to improve the land that they had purchased.
 Land became more valuable, and the asking price for James Robb's town lots rose to $300.

 In 1888, mines opened at the nearby village of Cumberland to harvest the rich seams of coal.
 When executive of the mines sought to buy up James Robb's Landing in order to make it a railhead for coal from the mines, they balked when he insisted his farm was worth $80,000.
 Instead, they built a wharf on the other side of Augusta Bay at the village of Union Bay.
 The influx of miners and shipping largely bypassed Port Augusta.

 In 1889, James Robb died, his ambitious vision unrealized.
 After years of back-breaking labour clearing land for town lots, Robb and his son had only sold a few lots in Port Augusta at the time of his death, mainly for businesses located on the road leading up the hill from the wharf.
 By coincidence, Joseph Rodello, buyer of the first two town lots from Robb, and in later years "a thorn in Robb's side", also died at the same time.
 Rivals in life, both men shared a combined obituary in the local newspaper.

-In 1891, the Comox District Free Press—affectionately known as "the Yellow Paper"—began publishing.
+In 1891, the Comox and South Comox subdistricts had a population of 688.
+That same year, the Comox District Free Press—affectionately known as "the Yellow Paper"—began publishing.

 In 1893, the provincial government, without consulting the local residents, abruptly changed the name of the village, the valley and the bay from Augusta to Comox.
 Two years later, a telegraph office opened in the renamed village, providing an instantaneous link to the outside world.

 In 1898, J.B.
 Holmes built the Port Augusta Hotel, which would also act as a store and even a church in the coming years.